 Tip!
 Wellies aren’t great for walking in and can get uncomfortable if standing for a long time so a decent comfortable pair is recommended if you do want to take any.

-The next section of the checklist covers pharmaceuticals and attempting to stay clean and healthy.
+The next section of the checklist covers pharmaceuticals, hygiene and attempting to stay clean and healthy.
 Think about all the things you use at home or pack for holidays.
 If you are camping and won’t be able to shower consider how you will stay clean.